 Conclusion

-You now know how to get started on brewing coffee at home.
-I’ve talked about many different coffee brewers for you to try.
+You now know how to start brewing coffee at home.
+I’ve discussed many different coffee brewers for you to try.

 I’ve also listed a lot of equipment for you to check out so you can brew Your Dream Coffee at home.

-I hope to have given you enough information to start your coffee journey and to see you back on my blog very soon to share my passion with you.
+I hope to have given you enough information to start your coffee journey.
+I hope to see you back on my blog very soon to share my passion with you!